Selection Sort

 Complexity Analysis

-Since we are performing an in-place sorting mechanism (not creating a new variable that grows with respect to the size of the array), the space complexity is constant, that is, O(1).
+Since we are performing an in-place sorting mechanism (not creating a new variable that grows with respect to the size of the array), the space complexity is constant, that is, O(1)

 Properties

-• Stability: No – Can change the relative order of equal elements during swaps.
+– In-place algorithm with no additional memory usage. - Stability: No – Can change the relative order of equal elements during swaps.

-• In-Place: Yes – Sorting is done within the input array.
+- In-Place: Yes – Sorting is done within the input array.

-• Comparison-Based: Yes – Compares elements to find the smallest.
+- Comparison-Based: Yes – Compares elements to find the smallest.

-• Adaptive: No – Does not take advantage of existing order in the input.
+- Adaptive: No – Does not take advantage of existing order in the input.

-• Online: No – Needs all input data to begin sorting.
+- Online: No – Needs all input data to begin sorting.

 Conclusion

-We will most likely not use the Selection Sort algorithm in real-world applications since there are more efficient sorting algorithms that perform better than O(n²) in both average and worst cases.
+in both average and worst cases.
 However, Selection Sort can be useful for small datasets or in situations where minimizing the number of swaps is important.
 Its simplicity and clear structure also make it a good choice for educational purposes, helping us understand how more advanced algorithms improve on basic sorting techniques.

 Code